 • NoLita (North of Litle Italy)

-Panca – Peruvian restaurant in West Village
+Panca, a Peruvian restaurant in West Village, summer 2021

 4. NYC RESTAURANTS & MARKETS

-ItalianI went to one Italian restaurant in Little Italy, and I didn’t like it.
-I haven’t been to any of these spots, but these are on my list. – al di la Trattoria, Forsythia, Pepe Rosso To Go, Bar Pitti, Via Carota, Al Di La
+Italian: Don Angie**, Torrisi**, Via Carota*, Misi, Lilia, I went to one Italian restaurant in Little Italy, and I didn’t like it and felt liek a scam the whole time. would advise agaisnt dining in Little Italy in Manhattan.
+On my list. – al di la Trattoria, Forsythia, Pepe Rosso To Go, Bar Pitti, Al Di La, Roscioli, Rezdora, I Sodi, Carbone, Frankie 457 Spuntino

 Chinese: Noodle Village, Wu’s Wonton King, Hwa Yuan Szechuan, Great NY Noodletown, Yin Ji Chang Fen, Shanghai YOU Garden* (Queens), Joe’s Steamed Rice Rolls*, Legend Chicken